Blog

 Final exams at the BME

-We had the great honour to participate again in the examinations held at the BME as a member of the final examination committee.
+We had the great honour to participate again in the examinations held at the BME – MSc in Construction Information Technology Engineering – as a member of the final examination committee.

-The programme is intended as an interdisciplinary transition between the engineering disciplines and knowledge in programming, so that the students arrive not only with a background in civil engineers, but a large number of the students also have degrees in mechanical engineering, electrical engineering, architecture, computer engineering.
-The diversity of the students’ knowledge is also the main challenge in teaching: students studying computing need to be equipped with engineering knowledge, engineers with IT knowledge.
+The program is intended as an interdisciplinary transition between the engineering and knowledge in software development, so that the students arrive not only with a background in civil engineers, but a large number of the students also have degrees in mechanical engineering, electrical engineering, architecture, software development.
+The diversity of the students’ knowledge is the main challenge in teaching: students studying computing need to be equipped with engineering knowledge, engineers with IT knowledge.

 This is something we try to help with during the training.

-The course itself started for the first time in spring 2022, and so far, we have participated as a committee member in all the examinations, in many cases supporting the students as external consultants or opponents.
+The course itself started for the first time in spring 2022, and so far, we have participated as a committee member in all the examinations, in many cases supporting to the student as external consultants or opponents.

 During the presentations held at the state exam, a wide variety of topics were presented by the students.
 There was